 Service Connecting Migraines

 According to the American Migraine Foundation, stress is the number one trigger of migraines.
-That means if a Veteran suffers from PTSD due to their time in service service, their migraines could be caused or aggravated by their mental health condition.
+That means if a Veteran has PTSD due to their time in active duty, their migraines could be caused or aggravated by their mental health condition.
 That connection provides an avenue to service-connect (and therefore be compensated for) migraines, even if they began long after separating from the military.
 This same principle can be applied to other common triggers for migraines: lack of sleep, hormonal changes, alcohol, and some medications.
 If the cause or aggravating factor of the migraines comes from a service-connected condition, the Veteran has a path to service connection.

 Of course, getting service-connected is only step one.
-The VA frequently provides a low rating for migraines initially, sometimes finding that the Veteran does not suffer from compensable symptoms at all and providing a zero percent rating.
+The Department of Veterans Affairs frequently provides a low VA disability rating for migraines initially, sometimes finding that the Veteran does not suffer from compensable symptoms at all and providing a zero percent rating.
 Assuming the Veteran disagrees with the assigned percentage, they must appeal for an increased evaluation.

 Impairment Ratings for Migraines

 The impairment ratings for migraines can be found at 38 C.F.R § 4.124a, Diagnostic Code 8100.
-Under the Diagnostic Code, the VA can assign the following ratings for migraines:
+Under the Diagnostic Code, the VA uses the following ratings for migraines:

 - 30% for characteristic prostrating attacks occurring an average of once a month for the past several months.

-- 50% for very frequent, completely prostrating and prolonged attacks productive of severe economic inadaptability.
+- 50% for very frequent, completely prostrating and prolonged or frequent attacks productive of severe economic inadaptability.

-The VA must look at the Veteran’s symptoms, compare them to the options under the Diagnostic Code, and assign the appropriate rating.
+The VA must look at the Veteran’s symptoms, compare them to the options under the Diagnostic Code and rating criteria, and assign the appropriate rating through their medical records.
 However, since migraine symptoms are entirely subjective (i.e., experienced only by the migraine sufferer), it can be difficult to convince the VA to apply all the relevant symptoms.
 On top of that, some of the language in the Diagnostic Code is unclear or up to interpretation.
-What exactly is a “prostrating attack” and what constitutes “severe economic inadaptability” under a 50 percent rating?
+What exactly is a “prostrating attack,” and what constitutes “severe economic inadaptability” under a 50 percent rating?